Ohms Law Calculator guide

 The formula in plain language

 In plain language: The calculator uses V = I x R and P = V x I after the missing voltage, current, or resistance value is solved.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer